Unveiling temperature dependence mechanisms of perpendicular magnetic anisotropy at Fe/MgO interfaces: and evaluation from first-principles

 \section{$K_{1}$ and $K_{2}$ evaluation from first-principles}

-The interfacial magnetic anisotropy energy $MAE$ is obtained from the dependence of the total energy $E$ on the angle $\theta$ between the magnetization direction and the normal to the interface expressed as:
+The interfacial magnetic anisotropy energy $E_{MCA}$ is obtained from the dependence of the total energy $E$ on the angle $\theta$ between the magnetization direction and the normal to the interface expressed as:

 Typically, the first order term $K_{1}$ dominates the higher order ones in structures with interfacial anisotropy.
 However, experiments have observed the influence of the second order $K_2$, namely in the formation of an easy-cone state~[\cite{Timopheev16,Teixeira18}].
 The origin of significant $K_2$ values is attributed to spatial fluctuations of the film thickness~[\cite{Dieny94,Heinrich01}], strongly interface-concentrated PMA combined to a moderate exchange coupling of the interface moment to the rest of the film~[\cite{Sun15}] or strong magnetic inhomogeneities~[\cite{Timopheev17}].
 Although aforementioned experiments were explained by such extrinsic mechanisms, it is necessary to elucidate whether the higher-order anisotropy terms may also be of intrinsic origin.
 For this, we performed systematic first-principles calculations to quantify the higher-order anisotropy terms in MgO-based interfaces including Fe/MgO and FeCo/MgO with either Co or FeCo termination.
+Details of the computation method are provided in the Appendix A.

-The total energies from first-principles calculations were fitted with Eq.~(\ref{eq2}) up to the third order.
-As an example, in Fig.~\ref{fig-fit-anisotropy} we show for the case of Fe/MgO structure.
-The obtained $K_1$ and $K_2$ values for interfaces studied are summarized in Table~\ref{tab1}.
-One can be observe that: (i) both $K_1$ and $K_2$ values are dependent on the interface termination while (ii) $K_2$ is found to be one order of magnitude smaller than $K_1$ and (iii) $K_{3}$ values are found to be negligible for all cases.
-Of note, similar $K_2$ to $K_1$ ratios were reported for FePt by first-principles calculations~[\cite{Khan16}].
+The total energies from first-principles calculations were fitted with Eq.~(\ref{eq1}) up to the third order.
+As an example, in Fig.~\ref{fig-fit-anisotropy} we show the result for the case of Fe/MgO structure.
+The obtained $K_1$ and $K_2$ values for the studied interfaces are summarized in Table~\ref{tab1}.
+One can observe that: (i) both $K_1$ and $K_2$ values are dependent on the interface termination while (ii) $K_2$ is found to be one order of magnitude smaller than $K_1$ and (iii) $K_{3}$ values are found to be negligible for all cases.